genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 3)By default the application only reports unique hits for one mappable read.
-You can change the rule for multiple mappings to report one random “best” mapping, if your reads are mapped to multiple positions in the genome.
+You can change the rule for multiple mappings to report one random "best" mapping, if your reads are mapped to multiple positions in the genome.

 4) Choose the BS data generation protocol that was used to construct the